Search The Nudge

 BAO Kings Cross

 A traditional Taiwanese tea shop hidden among the restaurants in King’s Cross.
-Cafe Bao in St Pancras Square fits within the Bao brand, but here there’s also a focus on baked goods to take away.
+Cafe Bao in St Pancras Square fits within the Bao family, but here there’s also a focus on baked goods to take away.
 There are squishable peach-shaped bao stuffed with red bean and white chocolate and the now iconic Sad Face salted egg-custard buns, crying out to be your next afternoon pick me up.
 On the savoury side, there’s bao’s signature pizza slices, fluffy bao burgers, and sausage rolls that’ll knock spots off Gregg’s.

 Details: Unit 2, 4 Pancras Square, London N1C 4AG | Book here